grocy/grocy-desktop/README.md

 ## Localization

-grocy-desktop is fully localizable - the default language is English (integrated into code), a German localization is always maintained by me.
+Grocy Desktop is fully localizable - the default language is English (integrated into code), a German localization is always maintained by me.

 You can easily help translating grocy on [Transifex](https://www.transifex.com/grocy/grocy-desktop/dashboard/) if your language is incomplete or not available yet.

 Any translation which once reached a completion level of 70 % will be included in releases.

-grocy-desktop and grocy will use automatically the localization based on your system language, if available.
+Grocy Desktop and grocy will use automatically the localization based on your system language, if available.

 ## Barcode Buddy integration